Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Numerical Experiments

-\paragraph*{Cross-masking.} The decrease depends on the spatio-frequency similarities between the test and the background.
+\paragraph*{Cross-masking.} Reduction of the responses depends on the frequency similarity between test and background.
 Note that the low-frequency test is more attenuated by the low-frequency background of the same orientation than by the high-frequency background of orthogonal orientation.
-Similarly, the high-frequency test is more affected by the high-frequency background of the same orientation~\cite{Foley94,Watson97}.
+Similarly, the high-frequency test is more affected by the high-frequency background of the same orientation.
+This behavior in Fig.~\ref{contrast_curves} is consistent with cross-masking results in~\cite{Foley94,Watson97}.